programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 ## Understanding Our Updated API

 In this code, we first create a new function, called `api_root`, with the `@app.route` syntax that maps the function to the path `/api/v1/resources/books``.
 That means that this function will run when we access [http://127.0.0.1:5000/api/v1/resources/books](http://127.0.0.1:5000/api/v1/resources/books).
+(Note that accessing this link without providing an ID will give the error message we provided in the code: `Error: No id field provided.
+Please specify an id.`)

 Inside our function, we do two things: